vinamrata-git/Customer-analysis-using-Tableau/README.md

-# Churn-rate-analysis-using-Tableau
+# Customer analysis-using-Tableau
-* In this repository I will be using tableau for churn rate analysis and for creating a Dashboard/Report.
+* In this repository I will be using tableau for customer analysis and for creating a Dashboard/Report.

 ## Tableau:
 It is a business intelligence tool used for data visualization, data analysis and story telling.